pkaramon/OOP-Course/README.md

 Here's a brief overview of things that were part of the course:

 - **Java Basics**: Core syntax of the language.
-- **OOP in Java**: Classes, abstract classes, interfaces.
+- **OOP in Java**: Classes, abstract classes, interfaces, polymorphism, inheritance, encapsulation, composition.
 SOLID principles.
 - **Design Patterns**: The main two used in the course were: Observer, Template Method.
 - **GUI Applications**: Creating simple gui applications using JavaFX
 - **Newer java features**: Things like stream api and optionals.